Results from the Baksan Experiment on Sterile Transitions (BEST)

 The digitized pulse shapes were analyzed for energy and rise time~\cite{Abdurashitov1999a}.
 The measure of energy is the integral of the pulse waveform for 800~ns after pulse onset.
 The peak position for each counter is based on routine periodic calibrations with \nuc{55}{Fe}.
-The rise time ($T_N$) was determined by a functional fit to the waveform~\cite{Elliott1990}.
+Auger electrons and x rays from \nuc{71}{Ge} decay will produce point-like ionization within the gas resulting in a short rise time compared to an extended ionization trail arising from Compton electrons or $\beta$ particles.
+Thus the pulse rise time ($T_N$) can be used to eliminate background and was determined by a functional fit to the waveform~\cite{Elliott1990}.
 After counting of the samples from the Cr experiment was completed in fall of 2020, measurements of the counting efficiency were made for each counter used in the experiment.
 Two different techniques and two different isotopes were employed: \nuc{37}{Ar} to measure volume efficiency, and \nuc{71}{Ge} to measure the L- and K-peak efficiencies and the $T_N$ acceptance for each counter.
-The $T_N$ values were arranged in ascending order and an upper limit was set such that 4\% of the events were excluded~\cite{Abdurashitov2006}.
+An upper limit for $T_N$ consistent with point-like events was determined such that 96\% of the \nuc{71}{Ge} events were accepted~\cite{Abdurashitov2006}.
 The volume efficiencies of all counters used in the experiment were directly measured with \nuc{37}{Ar}.
 The calculated counting efficiency using the measured pressure, GeH$_4$ fraction, and \nuc{37}{Ar} volume efficiency was determined for each extraction.
 The total uncertainty in these calculated efficiencies is $\pm$1.1\%.
+The total efficiency varies for each extraction and is the product of the live time factor, counting efficiency with analysis cuts, extraction and synthesis efficiency, and a factor due to the \nuc{51}{Cr} half-life during the exposure is typically (10.0$\pm$0.3\%)~\cite{BESTPRC}, where systematic uncertainties are included.